-• The messageCallback and errorCallback argument to loadPackage and loadPackagesFromImports will be passed as a named argument only.
+- The messageCallback and errorCallback argument to loadPackage and loadPackagesFromImports will be passed as a named argument only. - Py2JsResult will be removed.

 - Names that used to be in the root pyodide module and were moved to submodules will no longer be available in the root module. - The "message" argument to PyProxy.destroy method will no longer be accepted as a positional argument.